Cybersecurity Awareness for Seniors

 Prevention

-Avoid scanning QR codes on unsolicited mail, emails, or flyers.
+• Avoid QR codes on unsolicited emails, mailers, or handouts.

-Use a trusted QR scanner app that provides a preview of the URL.
+• Use a QR scanner that previews the link before opening.

 The Grandparent Scam